SeekParadox/AnimeX/README.md

   - `[POST] /post/:id/comment` - add a comment to a post
 - Settings Screen
   - `[PUT] /user/settings` - update user settings

-[Create basic snippets for each Parse network request] [OPTIONAL: List endpoints if using existing API such as Yelp]